singularityhub/sregistry/docs/_docs/install/containers.md

 $ docker build -t quay.io/vanessa/sregistry_nginx .
 ```

 That's it!
-Likely the easiest thing to do is `docker-compose up -d` and let the
+Likely the easiest thing to do is `docker compose up -d` and let the
 containers be pulled and started, and debug only if necessary.
 Once you have
 issued the commands to generate and start your containers, it's time to read the
 [setup](../setup) guide to better understand how to configure and interact with